 This is inherently a touchy area though.
 If a company is new to the market and has not made a name for themselves yet, it is unlikely that your target market will be willing to pay a high price.
 Although they may be willing in the future to hand over large sums of money, it is inevitably harder to get them to do so during the birth of a business.

 Pricing always help shape the perception of your product in consumers eyes.
 Always remember that a low price usually means an inferior good in the consumers eyes as they compare your good to a competitor.
 Consequently, prices too high will make the costs outweigh the benefits in customers eyes, and they will therefore value their money over your product.
 Be sure to examine competitors pricing and price accordingly.

 When setting the product price, marketers should consider the perceived value that the product offers.
 There are three major pricing strategies, and these are:

 - Market skimming pricing

 - Neutral pricing

-The following are some of the important questions that you should ask yourself when you are setting the product price, regardless whether this is offline or online.
-Arguably, much greater profits are achieved when this is done online, in addition to much more passivity:
+Here are some of the important questions that you should ask yourself when you are setting the product price:

 - How much did it cost you to produce the product?